tesseract-ocr/tessdoc/TrainingTesseract-4.00.md

 time, but the network shouldn't be allowed to forget how to handle them, so it is possible to discard some easy samples if they are coming up too often.
 The `--perfect_sample_delay` argument discards perfect samples if there haven't been that many imperfect ones seen since the last perfect sample.
+The current default value of zero uses all samples.
+In practice the value doesn't seem to have a huge effect, and if training is allowed to run long enough, zero produces the best results.

 ### Debug Interval and Visual Debugging